 The performance of the master fund is influenced in particular by the following factors, which involve both opportunities and risks:

-- Risk of price changes in equities

-- Currency risk
+- Risk of price changes in equities - Currency risk

-- Country or transfer risk

-- Legal and political risks

 In addition, the master fund may temporarily concentrate more or less intensively on particular sectors, countries or market segments.
 This, too, may give rise to opportunities and risks.